 Main Ingredients

-To prepare gluten-free Garlic Parmesan Pasta, you will need the following main ingredients:
+To make gluten free Garlic Parmesan Pasta, you need these main ingredients:

-- Gluten-free pasta: Such as brown rice pasta or any preferred gluten-free option.
+- Gluten-free pasta: Like brown rice pasta or any gluten free brand you like.

-- Olive oil: To sauté the garlic and enhance the overall flavor.
+- Olive oil: For cooking the garlic and adding flavor.

-- Salt and pepper: For seasoning to taste.
+- Salt and pepper: Season to your liking.

 Optional Ingredients

-To customize your gluten-free Garlic Parmesan Pasta, consider adding one or more of the following optional ingredients:
+To change up your pasta, you can add one or more of these optional ingredients:

-- Herbs: Fresh parsley or basil can brighten up the dish.
+- Herbs: Fresh parsley or basil can brighten it up.

-- Crushed red pepper: For those who enjoy a hint of heat.
+- Crushed red pepper: If you like a little heat.

 Step-by-Step Recipe for Gluten-Free Garlic Parmesan Pasta